-The value of land within Improvement Area No. 1 of the District is an important factor in evaluating the investment quality of the Bonds.
+The value of land within the District is an important factor in evaluating the investment quality of the Bonds.
 In the event that a property owner defaults in the payment of Special Tax installments, the District's only remedy is to judicially foreclose on that property.
-Prospective purchasers of the Bonds should not assume that the property within Improvement Area No. 1 of the District could be sold for the assessed or appraised value described in this Official Statement at a foreclosure sale for delinquent Special Tax installments or for an amount adequate to pay delinquent Special Tax installments.
-Reductions in property values within Improvement Area No. 1 of the District due to a downturn in the economy or the real estate market, events such as earthquakes, droughts, or floods, stricter land use regulations, threatened or endangered species or other events may adversely impact the security underlying the Special Taxes.
+Prospective purchasers of the Bonds should not assume that the property within the District could be sold for the assessed or appraised value described in this Official Statement at a foreclosure sale for delinquent Special Tax installments or for an amount adequate to pay delinquent Special Tax installments.
+Reductions in property values within the District due to a downturn in the economy or the real estate market, events such as earthquakes, droughts, or floods, stricter land use regulations, threatened or endangered species or other events may adversely impact the security underlying the Special Taxes.

 The property values of undeveloped property set forth in the various tables herein are the property values determined by the Appraiser.
-The Appraisal was prepared for the purpose of estimating and confirming the minimum market value of such property as of September 28, 2017 in its as is condition on the basis of certain assumptions.
+The Appraisal was prepared for the purpose of estimating and confirming the minimum market value of such property as of October 1, 2019 in its as is condition on the basis of certain assumptions.
 Prospective purchasers of the Bonds should not assume, however, that such parcels could be sold for the appraised amount described herein at the present time or at a foreclosure sale for delinquent Special Taxes.
 See the Appraisal included as Appendix D hereto for a brief description of the analysis used and assumptions made by the Appraiser.
 The actual value of the property is subject to future events that might render invalid the assumptions relied upon by the Appraiser in determining the appraised value.
-The values for the developed property within Improvement Area No. 1 of the District were determined by the assessed values of such parcels as of January 1, 2017.
+The values for the developed property within the District were determined by the assessed values of such parcels as of January 1, 2019.
 Therefore, the estimated valuation of the developed parcels in the District set forth in this Official Statement are based on the County Assessor's values.
 The assessed value is not an indication of what a willing buyer might pay for a property.
 The assessed value is not evidence of future value because future facts and circumstances may differ significantly from the present.